keu/docs/guides/airflow-passing-data-between-tasks.md

 [Custom XCom Backends](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#custom-xcom-backend) are a new feature available in Airflow 2.0 and greater.
 Using an XCom backend means you can push and pull XComs to and from an external system such as S3, GCS, or HDFS rather than the default of Airflow's metadata database.
 You can also implement your own serialization and deserialization methods to define how XComs are handled.
 This is a concept in its own right and you can learn more by reading [Custom XCom Backends](https://www.astronomer.io/guides/custom-xcom-backends).

-### Example DAGs
+### Example DAG using XComs

-In this section, you'll review two sample DAGs that use XCom to pass data between tasks.
-For this example, the increase in total number of Covid tests for the current day for a particular state are analyzed.
+In this section, you'll review a DAG that uses XCom to pass data between tasks.
+The DAG uses XComs to analyze the increase in total number of Covid tests for the current day for a particular state.
 To implement this use case, the first task makes a request to the [Covid Tracking API](https://covidtracking.com/data/api) and pulls the `totalTestResultsIncrease` parameter from the results.
 The second task takes the results from the first task and performs an analysis.
 This is a valid use case for XCom, because the data being passed between the tasks is a single integer.

 ```python
 from airflow import DAG